8:00 am – 4:30 pm, Tuesday and Thursday

 Breastfeeding peer counselors are people enrolled in WIC who have breastfed their babies for six months or longer and have received additional breastfeeding education from WIC staff.
 The counselors will call other people enrolled in WIC who are pregnant or new to breastfeeding to give them advice, encouragement, and support.

-Our nurses and dietitians are ready to talk to you one-on-one about your body/breastfeeding goals, even if you aren’t sure its right for you.
+Our nurses and dietitians are ready to talk to you one-on-one about your chest/breastfeeding goals, even if you aren’t sure its right for you.
 We can also help you obtain a pump through your Medicaid provider.
 If you do not have a Medicaid provider, then we can give you a personal pump to keep.

 Care For Kids